Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

     * **Required**
       * `DepsPath`

-        This is the path to the `include` folder for the dependencies, not including Qt.
+        `DepsPath` is the path to the `include` folder for the dependencies, not including Qt.
 Set this to the win32 or win64 directory from the Pre-built dependencies package that you downloaded earlier.
         For example, if you extracted the dependencies .zip to C:\obs-deps, `DepsPath` should be one of these:
         * `C:\obs-deps\win32\include`
         * `C:\obs-deps\win64\include`

-        If you want to specify both 32 and 64 bit dependencies (for multi-arch building), you can instead set `DepsPath32` and `DepsPath64` like so:
+        If you want to specify both 32 and 64 bit dependencies to avoid changing the variable between builds, you can instead set `DepsPath32` and `DepsPath64` like so:
         * `DepsPath32`: `C:\obs-deps\win32\include`
         * `DepsPath64`: `C:\obs-deps\win64\include`